 Therefore, seniors should visit facilities in their community or communities where adult children reside.
 Understand the facilities, their amenities, the cost of leasing, and the level of care provided.

-Talk with residents in these facilities while touring them and find out first-hand what it is like to reside there.
+Talk with residents about a mortgage union in these facilities while touring them and find out first-hand what it is like to reside there.

 Talk with adult children about the choices you are contemplating and get their feedback.

 By having these conversations and understanding what is available, the transitioning process will go much smoother and without the stress of being captured by age.